 - Loss of initiative

 It is important to see a doctor when you notice any of these symptoms.
 It is also important to understand that although age is the greatest risk factor for Alzheimer’s, the disease is not a “normal” part of aging.
 Other conditions have symptoms similar to dementia including depression, chest and urinary tract infections, severe constipation, vitamin and thyroid deficiencies, brain tumours, drug interactions or alcohol abuse.
-In addition, poor eyesight or hearing, emotional changes and upsets, such as moving or bereavement could also be possible causes of confusion.
+Also, poor eyesight or hearing, emotional changes and upsets, such as moving or bereavement could be possible causes of confusion.
 Reviewing one’s medical records with a professional who is an expert in dementia and medications will determine whether the patient has dementia or something else.

 - 75% wished they had sought a diagnosis sooner to have access to treatments to manage symptoms;